Generic Name: crizotinib (kriz-OH-ti-nib)

 - If you miss a dose of crizotinib, take it as soon as possible.
 If it is within 6 hours of your next dose, skip the missed dose and go back to your regular dosing schedule.
+If you vomit after taking a dose of crizotinib, do not take an extra dose.
+Take the next dose at the regular time.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use crizotinib.

 - Crizotinib may cause dizziness, tiredness, or vision changes.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use crizotinib with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do not change your dose or stop taking crizotinib without first checking with your doctor.